endel/haxelib-publish-github-actions-test/README.md

-# GitHub Actions + Haxelib Publish (test repo)
+# GitHub Actions + Haxelib Publish

-> Not working yet.

-How the process to automatically publish to [haxelib](https://lib.haxe.org/) works:

-- Build the project (not implemented here)
-- Perform the following if `"version"` has changed on `haxelib.json`
-  - Create a Release on GitHub with version number used on the `haxelib.json`
-  - Publish the package using `haxelib`
+This is a GitHub Actions Workflow demonstration that automatically creates a GitHub Release, and publishes your Haxe library to [haxelib](https://lib.haxe.org/) whenever your version on `haxelib.json` file changes.

 See the [workflow implementation here](.github/workflows/release-and-publish.yml)

 ## License